The Science behind Wndsn Telemeters

 Inspired by the medieval Kamal, a celestial navigation tool that greatly facilitated latitude sailing, as well as nomography, an almost lost art and science invented in the late 19th century to provide engineers with fast graphical calculations of complicated formulas, and adding an important slide rule principle, the Wndsn Telemeter combines all three techniques in an easy to use and handy distance measuring device.

-The Kamal consists of a rectangular wooden card about 2 by 1 inch (5.1 by 2.5 cm), to which a string with several equally spaced knots is attached through a hole in the middle of the card.
+The Kamal consists of a rectangular piece of wood or horn ranging from about 1 by 2 inches (2.5 by 5.1 cm) up to 2 by 3 inches (5.1 by 7.6 cm), to which a string with several knots, either equally or spaced in increasing increments, is attached through a hole in the middle of the card.
 The Kamal is used by placing one end of the string in the teeth while the other end is held away from the body roughly parallel to the ground.
-The card is then moved along the string, positioned so the lower edge is even with the horizon, and the upper edge is occluding a target star, typically Polaris because its angle to the horizon does not change with longitude or time.
-The angle can then be measured by counting the number of knots from the teeth to the card, or a particular knot can be tied into the string if travelling to a known latitude.
-(Wikipedia)
+The device is then moved along the string, positioned so the lower edge is even with the horizon, and the upper edge is occluding a target star, usually Polaris because its angle to the horizon does not change with longitude or time.
+The angle can then be measured by counting the number of knots from the teeth to the device, or a particular knot can be tied into the string if traveling to a known latitude.
+Note that with this construction, the smaller the device, the higher the range and the lower the resolution.